UMDLARS/wormwood/README.md

 ## tasks

+### helpful information

+All (intentional) vulnerabilities are contained within `wormwood.c` and `reactor.c`, however it may be helpful to look at some of the other headers (i.e., `console_win.h`) for information on some of the functions being used.

+For faster testing you may want to use norealtime mode by running `./run.sh norealtime`. norealtime will let you update the reactor manually rather than having to wait a second for each update.

 ### exploitation

 Make the nuclear reactor quit with a failure using each of the four vulnerabilities described above.
 For reference: